manasmbellani/gogetassetinfo/README.md

 * Robtex - Perform Domain or IP analysis via Robtex
 * Scamalytics - Provides reputation about an IP via the scamalytics.com website
 * Shodan - provides info about an IP in browser via Shodan itself.
+* Spur.us - provides info about an IP in browser whether it is a VPN
 * Threatminer - Returns reputation info about domain or IP address
 * ThreatCrowd - Returns reputation info about domain or IP address
+* URLHaus - Returns reputation info about domain or IP address
 * URLscan.io - Run the URLScan.io to scan domain
 * Virustotal - Perform Virustotal search within browser on IPs, domains
 * WhoIs - Provide Whois info on domain/IP